Last updated 29 November 2022

-When I saw the online pictures of the Vibe Hobart’s indoor swimming pool – I knew I had to pack my bathers (togs for Queenslanders like me.)
+When I saw the online pictures of the Vibe Hobart’s indoor swimming pool – I knew I had to pack my bathers (togs for Queenslanders.)
 That pool looked so Zen.
-I enjoy swimming a few laps at the end of a long day – after tramping the pavements and seeing the sights.
+I really enjoy swimming a few laps at the end of a long day tramping the pavements and seeing the sights.

 Apparently the pool’s green water and charcoal wall tiles were inspired by Hobart’s kunanyi’s unique geology: the dolerite columns, also called the “Organ Pipes”.
-I discovered much about the dolerite and many other kunanyi facts on this walk with Andy Crawford who operates walk on kunanyi (Andy collected me from the Vibe Hobart for my half day tour.)
+I discovered much about the dolerite and many other kunanyi facts on this walk with Andy Crawford who operates a walk on kunanyi (Andy collected me from the Vibe Hobart for my half-day tour.)

 On level five next to the heated pool there is a fitness centre – but I spent what little spare time I had swimming laps.
 And one morning, dodging two kiddies who felt the pool was ideal for bomb dives (yes they were supervised by their father.)

 During my coming and goings over the next two days, I chatted to the GM on a couple of occasions.
 He told me a little about the hotel’s history.
 It was built on the site of a former colonial house.
 For generations who can still recall the popular Belvedere Dance Hall, there are plenty of fond memories.

 The stunning lights in the Vibe’s Belvedere are eye-catching.
 They’re a nod to the Art Deco décor that was a feature of the dance hall – apparently the place to be seen in the bygone 1930’s decade.
 Make sure to look out for the Kriskadecor panel (the chain art feature.)